-- If staff are made aware of a child protection concern, as appropriate to the child's age/ability, they are expected to: - o listen carefully to the child, reflecting back the concern. - o be non-judgmental. - o Avoid using any leading questions; only prompting the child where necessary, with open questions to clarify information.
-For example, who, what, where, when or Tell, Explain, Describe (TED). - o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern using the facts, for example, words the child uses or recording the location of any marks using a body map, in line with our record keeping requirements. - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
-If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy). - The DSL or a deputy should always be available to discuss safeguarding concerns.
+If staff are made aware of a child protection concern, they are expected to:

+- o listen carefully to the child, reflecting back the concern. - o be non-judgmental. - o Avoid using any leading questions; only prompting the child where necessary, with open questions to clarify information.
+For example, who, what, where, when or Tell, Explain, Describe (TED).

+- o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - record the concern using the facts, for example, words the child uses or recording the location of any marks using a body map, in line with our record keeping requirements. - o inform the DSL (or deputy), as soon as practically possible.

+If staff have any concerns about a child's welfare, they are expected to act on them immediately.
+If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy).

+The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff.

-Staff should speak to Trust Safeguarding Advisor/Trust Safeguarding Lead or take advice from the Education Safeguarding Service or a consultation with a social worker from the Front Door.
-In these circumstances, any action taken will be shared with a DSL as soon as is possible.
+Staff should speak to a member of the senior leadership team, take advice from the Education Safeguarding Service or a consultation with a social worker from the Front Door Team.
+In these circumstances, any action taken will be shared with a DSL as soon as possible.